Aqovia/state-management-example/README.md

 ### Products API

-An API offering a list of products available for purchase.
+An API offering a list of products available for purchase, and the ability to update the rating of each product.

 ### Customer Trends API